paul-reiners/code-1635/doc/presentation.md

 * Delineate the borders of the central region.
 The borders are easy to see by eye and it seems like they should be easy to find programmatically.
 However, this is easier said than done.
-It could possibly done by sliding a 'window' over a particular row from left to right, and, by looking at the values in that window, detect the border.
+It could possibly be done by sliding a 'window' over a particular row from left to right, looking at the values in that window.
 You might have to increase the width of the window as you go down.
-The boundary might be blurry if your window is not sufficiently wide.
+You have to be a certain distance out to see the border.
 * Look at the complexity of the successive rows.

 ---